Audio Generation with Multiple Conditional Diffusion Model: Introduction

 In recent years, significant progress has been made in generation models, with enhanced naturalness observed across diverse domains such as image~\cite{ramesh2022dalle2,chen2020igpt,nichol2022glide} and text~\cite{radford2020gpt3,schick2023peer,kong2020panns}.
 This is due to the more stable learning objectives of the models and the availability of extensive paired data.
 In addition to these fields, audio generation has also attracted significant attention, with strong potential for applications in video creation, virtual reality, and interactive systems.

-Currently, research on audio generation primarily focuses on utilizing captions (referred to as \textit{text condition}) to generate semantically coherent audio~\cite{yang2022diffsound,kreuk2022audiogen,liu2023audioldm,huang2023makeanaudio,ghosal2023tango}.
+Audio generation begins with label-to-audio~\cite{fullband2023pascual,csg2021liu}, but the diversity of generated audio is limited by the classes of labels.
+Considering that text is a more natural way to express the need of audio, recent research on audio generation primarily focuses on using captions (referred to as \textit{text condition}) to generate semantically coherent audio~\cite{yang2022diffsound,kreuk2022audiogen,liu2023audioldm,huang2023makeanaudio,ghosal2023tango}.
 However, in other domains, many generation models have been proposed to explore the use of other conditions (referred to as \textit{control condition}), such as layout~\cite{li2021collagingcg} and keypoint~\cite{he2023latentkeypointgan}, to control the generation process, even employing multiple conditions simultaneously~\cite{li2023gligen}.
 These control conditions serve as a guidance for the generation process to approximate specific distributions.
-However, within the audio domain, there is little research on audio generation with multiple conditions, which are necessary for enriching the expression of the text condition.
-For instance, when generating audio for video or virtual reality applications, it may be necessary to specify the temporal locations of sound events and precisely control the pitch and energy to enhance users' immersion in the scene.
+However, within the audio domain, there is little research on audio generation with multiple conditions that are necessary for enriching the expression of the text condition.
+For instance, when generating audio for video or virtual reality, it is important to specify the temporal locations of sound events and precisely control the pitch and energy to enhance users' immersion in the scene.
 Obviously, it is difficult to precisely convey the intended fine-grained control over the audio through language alone.
-Therefore, it is reasonable to use other control conditions as a supplement to the text condition to overcome the limitations of language expression and facilitate understanding of users' intention by the model.
+Therefore, it is reasonable to use other control conditions as a supplement to the text condition to overcome the limitations of language expression and facilitate the understanding of users' intention by the model.
 As shown in Figure~\ref{show}, our focus is on three crucial control conditions: timestamp, pitch contour, and energy contour.
 These conditions are used to control the temporal order of sound events, as well as their pitch and energy, respectively.
 Temporal order can control the content of the audio, while pitch and energy can control its style.
 All of these factors are important characteristics for audio.